UK Passport Fee Increase, 10 April 2025

 The submission date rule

 The fee is fixed at the moment you submit and pay.
-If you submitted on or before 10 April 2025 (pre-cutover), you paid the pre-2025 rate of GBP 82.50 adult online even if your passport did not arrive until June.
-If you submitted on 11 April 2025 or later, you paid GBP 94.50.
+If you submitted before 10 April 2025 (pre-cutover), you paid the April 2024 rate of GBP 88.50 adult online even if your passport did not arrive until June.
+If you submitted on 10 April 2025 or later, you paid GBP 94.50.

 In the days immediately before the cutover, GOV.UK saw a small spike in adult renewal submissions from people trying to lock in the old rate.
 The pattern was modest but visible.
 The same pattern repeated in early April 2026 ahead of the second increase.